Rumāl

-In most Gurdwaras, there is often a basket of rumāls outside for welcoming in more guests.
-If there are no rumāls supplied by the Gurdwara then a clean and plain handkerchief is the most suitable cloth to use.
+In most gurdwaras, there is often a basket of rumāls outside for welcoming in more guests.
+If there are no rumāls supplied by the gurdwara then a clean and plain handkerchief is the most suitable cloth to use.

 Outside the context of Sikhism, a rumāl is simply the Urdu, Hindi, Nepali and Bengali word for handkerchief, and will be understood as such.
 Its association with Sikhism is not implied.

-The rumāl was used by the Thugees in India as a method of strangulation.
-A coin was knotted in one end of the scarf, and would be swung around the neck of the victim, who would then be strangled.

-In the 1970s television series Dad's Army, Corporal Jones attempts to strangle Captain Ramsey with such a rumāl in the episode "We Know Our Onions".